thill/flex_buffers/README.md

 * `static Buffer copy_of(const char* data, size_t offset, size_t size)` - Allocate a new Buffer and copy the contents of the given data into it.
 * `static Buffer copy_of(const std::string_view& string)` - Allocate a new Buffer and copy the contents of the given string_view into it.
 * `static Buffer copy_of(const BufferView& buffer_view)` - Allocate a new Buffer and copy the contents of the given BufferView into it.
+* `static Buffer copy_of(const span<T>& span)` - Allocate a new Buffer and copy the contents of the given span of a fundamental type into it.

 Member Functions:
 * `void clear()` - Fill the data with 0's